 Is Southdale Pediatrics offering COVID vaccine for patients?

-Yes, we are offering COVID vaccine for patients ages 5-11.
-We offer first, second and booster doses
+Yes, we are offering first and second doses of COVID vaccine for patients ages 6 months – 5 years.

 I can’t find an appointment at Southdale Peds for a COVID vaccine/booster – what should I do?

 Try checking these websites for local vaccine availability.

 My child tested positive for COVID-19 – When can they be vaccinated?